The new event registration system is live!

 Programs

 The following is an overview of some of the programs & support groups available at Life with Cancer.
-To register for one of our upcoming programs or support group sessions, see our calendar.
+To register for one of our upcoming classes or support groups, see our calendar.

 Support & Networking

-• Breast Cancer Support & Networking: A monthly group for women with stage 0-3 breast cancer who are no more than 2 years out of active treatment, to learn, share and discuss how to best navigate survivorship.
+• Stage 0-3 Support Groups: For women diagnosed with stage 0-3 breast cancer who are no more than 2 years out of active treatment.

-• Young Women with Breast Cancer Support & Networking: A monthly group for women in their 20s, 30s and 40s with stage 0-3 breast cancer and are no more than two years out of active treatment.
-Meet in a supportive environment to gather information and learn how to best navigate survivorship.
+• Young Women with Breast Cancer: For women in their 20s, 30s and 40s with stage 0-3 breast cancer who are no more than 2 years out of active treatment.

 • Brain Tumor Support & Networking: A monthly group for adult patients and family members to share and learn ways to meet the challenges of living with primary malignant or benign brain tumors.